samgunner/Metsense_Bulk_Download/README.md

 You will be asked to provide the access credentials for the MetSense web archive.
 If you have not been given these please contact Sam Gunner who can provide some.

-Due to the the firstwall operated by the University of Bristol, files can only be downloaded from within campus or via a VPN.
+Due to the the firewall operated by the University of Bristol, files can only be downloaded from within campus or via a VPN.

 The files to download are given in: